Table Of Content

 | Grain from low light / high ISO | AI denoise (UniFab Denoise AI) | Removes noise while preserving detail |

-| Need pro control in edit timeline | Plugins / built-in NR | Fine-tune texture vs smoothness |
+| Need pro control in an edit timeline | Plugins / built-in NR | Fine-tune texture vs. smoothness |

-| Grain only appears during playback | Change player / reduce window | File may be clean; playback is the issue |
+| Grain only appears during playback | Change player / reduce window | The file may be clean; playback is the issue |

 | Old film look you want to keep | Light denoise + optional grain back | Stay cinematic, avoid plastic skin |